-To the President of the University of Tsukuba:

-I understand that when the University of Tsukuba transfers technologies to a resident who falls under category (1) or (2) described below, the University may be required to obtain a license from the Minister of Economy, Trade and Industry, and hereby take a pledge on whether I fall under category (1) or (2) for the sake of the University's compliance with laws and regulations as follows:
+To the President of the University of Tsukuba: (Acceptance) Department in University of Tsukuba Name in block letters Signature I understand that when the University of Tsukuba transfers technologies to a resident who falls under category (1) or (2) described below, the University may be required to obtain a license from the Minister of Economy, Trade and Industry, and hereby take a pledge on whether I fall under category (1) or (2) for the sake of the University's compliance with laws and regulations as follows: "Foreign" in this form means any country other than Japan.
 Category (1) is the category of those who have entered into an employment contract or any other contract with a foreign government, corporation, etc. (including foreign universities and research institutes).

-Specifically, this category includes

-1) a person who belongs to the University of Tsukuba and is engaged in research, and also maintains employment in a foreign company \1,

-2) a person who has the status of student and is involved in the management of a foreign venture company\1, and

-3) a person who concurrently works at a foreign university, etc. (including the case where he/she works under the cross-appointment system).

-\1: Japanese subsidies of foreign companies are not included.

-Category (2) is the category of those who are provided with large\ economic benefits by a foreign government, etc.

-Specifically, this category includes

-1) a person who is provided with large\2 funds for studying abroad by a foreign government, etc. and 2) a person who participates in a science and engineering personnel recruiting program sponsored by a foreign government, etc. and is provided with large\2 funds for research and/or living expenses as an individual.

-\2: Refers to money and other benefits that account for 25% or more of the person's annual income.

-$\Box$ do not fall under either of these categories.

-If I come to fall under category (1) or (2) in the future, I will notify the University to that effect by submitting the self-declaration on specific categories again.
+Specifically, this category includes 1) a person who belongs to the University of Tsukuba and is engaged in research, and also maintains employment in a foreign company 1, 2) a person who has the status of student and is involved in the management of a foreign venture company1, and 3) a person who concurrently works at a foreign university, etc. (including the case where he/she works under the cross-appointment system).
+1: Japanese subsidies of foreign companies are not included.
+Gategory (2) below.
+Category (2) is the category of those who are provided with large2 economic benefits by a foreign government, etc. Specifically, this category includes 1) a person who is provided with large2 funds for studying abroad by a foreign government, etc. and 2) a person who participates in a science and engineering personnel recruiting program sponsored by a foreign government, etc. and is provided with large2 funds for research and/or living expenses as an individual.
+2: Refers to money and other benefits that account for 25% or more of the person's annual income. □ do not fall under either of these categories.
+If I come to fall under category (1) or (2) in the future, I will notify the University to that effect by submitting the self-declaration on specificcategories again.
 Note 1: Check all that apply.

-Note 2: When your status is changed regarding these categories, please notify the University to that effect by submitting the self-declaration on specific categories again.
+Note 2: When your status is changed regarding these categories, please notify the University to that effect by submitting the self-declaration on specific categories again

-Note 3: The contents of this self-declaration form may be shared with those concerned if necessary for export control in the University of Tsukuba.
+Note 3: The contents of this self-declaration form may be shared with those concerned if necessary for export control in the regulated by the Foreign Exchange and Foreign Trade Act